 This miniature manuscript handwritten by J.K.
 Rowling stands at just 1.6″ tall and has 31 pages of text and doodles.
 It contains an excerpt from Philosopher’s Stone that details the equipment list required for first-year students at Hogwarts.
 It will be put up for auction by Invaluable auctioneers on March 26.

 Created in 2004, the miniature manuscript is the only one in existence and was originally auctioned for charity.
-It originally sold for £10,000 and is now expected to sell for £100,000 to £150,000 when it goes up for auction later this month.
+It originally sold for about £11,000, was resold on eBay for £24,995, and is now expected to sell for £100,000 to £150,000 when it goes up for auction later this month.